 Preparations

-Sign up for a HUAWEI ID, enable Huawei Cloud services, top up your account, create IAM users, and grant them specific RDS permissions.
+Sign up for a HUAWEI ID, enable Huawei Cloud services, make sure you have a valid payment method configured, create IAM users, and grant them specific RDS permissions.

 Step 1: Buy an RDS for MySQL DB Instance